ASquare04/SpotifyReplica/README.md

 # SpotifyReplica

-It's somwhere just a music player, mainly having building theme of Spotify
+> It's somewhere just going to be a music player, mainly having a building theme of Spotify.